coreos/coreos-assembler/mantle/README.md

 api for each cloud provider closely, so the interface for each cloud provider is different.
 See each providers `help` command for the available actions.

-Note, when uploading to some cloud providers (e.g. gce) the image may need to be packaged with a different --format (e.g. --format=gce) when running `image_to_vm.sh`
+Note, when uploading to cloud platforms, be sure to use the image built for that particular platform (with `cosa buildextend-...`).

 ### plume
 Plume is the Container Linux release utility.
 Releases are done in two stages,